St Mary’s School, Gerrards Cross

 A caring, supportive, high-achieving all-through girls school (3-18 years) in elegant Gerrards Cross.

-St Mary’s School is a selective independent day school for 367 girls aged 3-18 in Gerrards Cross, established 147 years ago by an Oxfordshire Anglican foundation.
+St Mary’s School is a selective independent day school (recently shortlisted in the best Girls’ School category in the Independent Schools of the Year 2020 awards) for 375 girls aged 3-18 in Gerrards Cross, established 148 years ago by an Oxfordshire Anglican foundation.
 A handsome gothic building, all wood panelling, tall chimneys and ornate ceilings sits flush in a compact site of 6 acres.
 Class sizes are small – an average of 16 in senior school, with three classes per year group, so your daughter will have plenty of attention here.

 There’s been an ambitious building investment programme in the last few years with a purpose-built Cedar House Sixth Form (2016) – think quiet study area, common area and kitchen and a green screen room.
 In 2018 Cherry Tree House opened, a new 6 classroom block.
-A cool wooden cladded new nursery building is in the planning stages (not for more numbers, just more space).
+A cool wooden cladded new Early Years building, Little St Mary’s, was completed in 2020.

 MUSIC AND DRAMA